Skip to content

 data = _normalize_data_types(data)

-spec: Dict[str, Any] = {
+spec: dict[str, Any] = {

 "$schema": "https://vega.github.io/schema/vega-lite/v5.json",